ermusthofa/randomname/backend/README.md

 ### Setup
 To run service locally, you can build the project binaries or directly run `go run main.go` inside the `backend` service directory.
 You can change the default port exposed by the backend service by exporting `SERVER_LISTEN_ADDRESS` as an envar.

-This will print the following text to your console
+This will prints the following text to your console
 ```bash

 	Listening [::]:8080

 ```

-For more information on how to setup your Go environment, please visit [Go Installation](https://golang.org/doc/install) page.
+For more informations on how to setup your Go environment, please visit [Go Installation](https://golang.org/doc/install) page.

 ### Build
 | make target | Description                                                                                                            |